AlanFNL/alanfnl/readme.md

 </p>

 <p>
-Frontend-specialized web developer with 3+ years of experience turning ideas into smooth, clean, user-friendly interfaces.
-When I’m not coding, you’ll find me listening to Taylor Swift or Juice WRLD, supporting Cristiano Ronaldo, or gaming with friends.
+Web developer focused on frontend work, with 3+ years creating interfaces that transform ideas into working solutions.
+Passionate about AI and always exploring what's next in tech.
+When I'm not coding, you'll find me listening to Taylor Swift or Juice WRLD, supporting Cristiano Ronaldo, or gaming with friends.
 </p>

 </div>

 ---

-**🏢 Currently working at Reforce Infinity** as a Full Stack Developer since Jan 2022.
+**🏢 Currently working at Cavia Agency (Formerly Reforce Infinity)** as a Full Stack Developer since Jan 2022.

 ---